tmtsoftware/csw/docs/src/main/apps/csinstallation.md

-# coursier-installation
+# coursier installation

-## Coursier Installation
+## Coursier Installation and Setup
-Please refer to the necessary steps for installation @link:[coursier-installation](https://get-coursier.io/docs/cli-installation) { open=new }.
+1. Coursier binary needs to be present on the machine to proceed further with the installation.Please refer to the necessary steps for downloading coursier launcher @link:[coursier installation](https://get-coursier.io/docs/cli-installation) { open=new }.

-## Coursier Setup
+2. The next step is to setup coursier.

+    ```
+    ./cs setup --jvm 11
+    ```
+    The above command does the following things:

-Please run the command `./cs setup --jvm 11 ` to add cs bin where applications will be installed by default to PATH.
+    1. It adds coursier bin where applications will be installed by default to PATH.
+    2. It installs Java AdoptOpenJDK 11.

 @@@ note